davgibbs/quotes-display/README.md

 ```

 ### Server setup
-In this application, the deployment to the server packages up the static files and serves them as in a regular Django application
+In this application, the deployment to the server packages up the static files and serves them as in a regular Django application before deployment.
+This step is run on the server:
 ```
     $ npm run build
     $ python manage.py collectstatic